 The ATmega161 provides 20 different interrupt sources.
-These interrupts and the separate Reset Vector each have a separate Program Vector in the Program memory space.
-All interrupts are assigned individual enable bits that must be set (one) together with the I-bit in the Status Register in order to enable the interrupt.
+These interrupts and the separate reset vector, each have a separate program vector in the program memory space.
+All interrupts are assigned individual enable bits which must be set (one) together with the I-bit in the status register in order to enable the interrupt.

-The lowest addresses in the Program memory space are automatically defined as the Reset and Interrupt vectors.
-The complete list of Vectors is shown in Table 2.
+The lowest addresses in the program memory space are automatically defined as the Reset and Interrupt vectors.
+The complete list of vectors is shown in Table 2.
 The list also determines the priority levels of the different interrupts.
-The lower the address, the higher the priority level.
-RESET has the highest priority, and next is INTO (the External Interrupt Request 0) and so on.
+The lower the address the higher is the priority level.
+RESET has the highest priority, and next is INT0 - the External Interrupt Request 0 etc.